binhchay1/vnitourist/wp-content/plugins/scheduled-post-trigger/readme.txt

-=== Plugin Name ===
+=== Scheduled Post Trigger ===
 Contributors: mossifer
 Donate link: http://mosswebworks.com/donate/
-Tags: scheduled posts, missed schedule, missed scheduled posts Requires at least: 3.0.1
+Tags: scheduled posts, missed schedule, missed scheduled posts, missed posts Requires at least: 4.2
-Tested up to: 5.2.3
+Tested up to: 6.4.3
-Stable tag: 5.2.3
+Stable tag: 6.4.3
+Requires PHP: 7.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Checks to see if any scheduled posts have been missed.
 If so, it publishes them.
+NOTE: This plugin is meant as a stop-gap until you and your web host determine why the built-in WordPress Cron Scheduler is not working.
+This plugin is not designed for continuous use on large sites that have over 10k of scheduled posts or heavy traffic.

 == Description ==
 When a visitor loads your site, this lightweight script checks to see if any scheduled posts have been missed.
 If so, it publishes them immediately.